How To Clean Your Coffee Maker

 Once the 30 minutes are up, turn your coffee maker back on and let it finish its brew cycle.
 When the machine is finished, dump out the carafe and refill the reservoir with fresh water.

-Now, let your coffee maker run through its brew cycle again, and repeat once more after that brew is finished.
+Now, run through the entire brew cycle again, and repeat once more after that is finished.
 Doing this will rinse out any remnants of the solution still clinging to the walls and tubes of your coffee maker.
+Having your cup of coffee taste like salad isn’t much of an improvement.

-Use damp paper towels to wipe down the outside of your coffee maker, removing any dust or coffee stains, and then quickly dry it off with dry paper towels so spots don’t form.
+Use damp paper towels to wipe down the outside of your coffee brewer, removing any dust or coffee stains, and then quickly dry it off with dry paper towels so spots don’t form.

 Next, pour some warm, soapy water into the carafe, and toss in about a handful of rice.
 Swish it around for a couple of minutes to let the rice’s abrasiveness scrub off any gunk still sticking to the inside, and then pour it out into the sink.